On the birational section conjecture with strong birationality assumptions: Properties of -birationally liftable Galois sections

-\begin{corollary} $t$-birational sections are birational. \begin{proof} Let $X$ be a curve over a field $k$ and $s\in\Pi_{X/k}(k)$ a $t$-birational Galois section.
+\begin{corollary} $t$-b.l. sections are b.l. \begin{proof} Let $X$ be a curve over a field $k$ and $s\in\Pi_{X/k}(k)$ a $t$-b.l.
+Galois section.
 Write $R=k[t]_{(t)}$, we have that $s_{k(t)}$ is a generic section of $\Pi_{X_{R}/R}$ and $s$ is a specialization of $s_{k(t)}$.
-By hypothesis $s_{k(t)}$ is birational, hence its specialization $s$ is birational by \autoref{spebir}. \end{proof} \end{corollary}
+By hypothesis $s_{k(t)}$ is b.l., hence its specialization $s$ is b.l. by \autoref{spebir}. \end{proof} \end{corollary}